Leveraged buyout: Characteristics

 Debt volumes of up to 100% of a purchase price have been provided to companies with very stable and secured cash flows, such as real estate portfolios with rental income secured by long-term rental agreements.
 Typically, debt of 40–60% of the purchase price may be offered.
 Debt ratios vary significantly among regions and target industries.

 Debt for an acquisition comes in two types: senior and junior.
 Senior debt is secured with the target company's assets and has lower interest rates.
 Junior debt has no security interests and higher interest rates.
 In big purchases, debt and equity can come from more than one party.
 Banks can also syndicate debt, meaning they sell pieces of the debt to other banks.
 Seller notes (or vendor loans) can also happen when the seller uses part of the sale to give the purchaser a loan.
 In LBOs, the only collateral is the company's assets and cash flows.
 The financial sponsor can treat their investment as common equity, preferred equity, or other securities.
 Preferred equity pays dividends and has priority over common equity.

 In addition to the amount of debt that can be used to fund leveraged buyouts, it is also important to understand the types of companies that private equity firms look for when considering leveraged buyouts.

 Another key benefit to the equity investor in a leveraged buyout is the tax deductibility of interest payments on the acquisition financing which can offset the company's earnings and reduce the corporate income tax.
 Of course, the interest income on the interest payments are taxed at ordinary income rates rather than capital gains rates so while the allocation of taxes is shifted from the borrower to the lender, the total income tax generated from the company's earnings is often higher than it would be if less leverage were used.

+LBO valuation model

+The LBO (or leveraged buyout) valuation model estimates the current value of a business to a "financial buyer", based on the business's forecast financial performance.
+An already-completed five-year financial forecast and two assumptions are all that are necessary to create a first draft of a comprehensive LBO valuation of the business.
+From a processing standpoint, the model makes a copy of the already completed five-year forecast and uses that copy (and any changes made to it) for projecting future operating results.
+As such, the original forecast is preserved.
+A valuation estimate will tend to involve likened company peers in order to determine the fair value of its market share price as per the PEG ratio.